-(Note: a downloadable Word document of this essay is attached below.)
+(Note: a downloadable Word document of this essay is attached above.)

 In my late high school years, I read Henry Miller’s Tropic of Capricorn in a recently published Grove Press paperback with a bright red cover, which I found in my father’s bedroom — the obscenity ban had just been lifted by the courts.
 I had never heard of Miller.